 Subsidies will be available to teachers that require assistance to travel to the conference.

-Presenting an event of the size and scale of this Championship is only possible with the support of our partners featured below.
+Presenting a competition of the size and scale of Strike A Chord is only possible with the support of our partners featured below.